apache/mesos-site/source/documentation/latest/submitting-a-patch.md

 6. Find a **shepherd** to collaborate on your patch.
 A shepherd is a Mesos committer that will work with you to give you feedback on your proposed design, and to eventually commit your change into the Mesos source tree.
     1. To find a shepherd, email the dev mailing list (include a link to your JIRA issue).
 You can also try asking by adding a comment to your JIRA issue.
-    2. You can also find a shepherd by asking the developers on IRC (in the [mesos channel](irc://irc.freenode.net/mesos) on [Freenode](https://freenode.net)).
-You can find the current list of committers [here](committers.md): a developer that has previously worked on the component you are modifying might be a good candidate shepherd.
+    2. You can also find a shepherd by asking the developers on IRC (/documentation/latest/in the [mesos channel](irc://irc.freenode.net/mesos) on [Freenode](https://freenode.net)).
+You can find the current list of committers [here](committers/): a developer that has previously worked on the component you are modifying might be a good candidate shepherd.

 ### Create your patch
 1. Create one or more test cases to exercise the bug or the feature (the Mesos team uses [test-driven development](http://en.wikipedia.org/wiki/Test-driven_development)).
 Before you start coding, make sure these test cases all fail.
-    1. The [testing patterns](testing-patterns.md) page has some suggestions for writing test cases.
+    1. The [testing patterns](/documentation/latest/testing-patterns/) page has some suggestions for writing test cases.

 2. Make your changes to the code (using whatever IDE/editor you choose) to actually fix the bug or implement the feature.
-    1. Before beginning, please read the [Mesos C++ Style Guide](c++-style-guide.md).
+    1. Before beginning, please read the [Mesos C++ Style Guide](/documentation/latest/c++-style-guide/).
 It is recommended to use the git pre-commit hook (`support/hooks/pre-commit`) to automatically check for style errors.
 See the hook script for instructions to enable it.
     2. Most of your changes will probably be to files inside of `BASE_MESOS_DIR`
     3. From inside of the root Mesos directory: `./bootstrap` (Only required if building from git repository).
     4. To build, we recommend that you don't build inside of the src directory.
 We recommend you do the following: